stanford-crfm/helm/docs/proxy-server.md

     venv/bin/proxy-server

-When starting the server for the first time, the default admin account has the API key: `benchmarking123`.
+When starting the server for the first time, the server will create an admin account with the API key: `benchmarking123`.
 If you're deploying the server to production, create a new admin account and delete the default admin account.